StephenBanbury/jekyll-blank-template/_posts/2019-02-17-week-three-appjam-1.markdown

 Another possible direction is to replace words with images - a full change of media adding further to the abstraction.
 This could be an interesting way to move forward.
 A major challenge is finding a convincing way that these ideas can be converted into an interesting and usable game.
 I decided to let the ideas develop as I played with the materials and mechanisms I found during research and experimentation - it seems there must be a rich source of possibilities that lie in this direction, waiting to be discovered and manipulated as they are uncovered.
 <br><br>
 I began a search for an online thesaurus with API endpoints I can access for the purpose of abstracting words.
 I found a number of thesaurus APIs - some are fully open and free whilst others either require an account to be created in order to access an authentication key or will only allow paid access.
-Most ask for a creditation and a link on any web application or site produced using their service.
+Most ask for accreditation and a link on any web application or site produced using their service.
 I signed up to the free services where appropriate.:<br><br>
 [ProgrammableWeb](https://www.programmableweb.com) - API directory<br>
 [Big Huge Thesaurus](https://words.bighugelabs.com/api.php) - thesaurus<br>
 [Datamuse API](https://www.datamuse.com/api/) - word-finding query engine for developers<br>